 Any MITgcm user can easily install the ECCO v4 setups using the setup_these_exps.csh shell script as explained @ README.
 It downloads global_oce_cs32/ (small setup), global_oce_llc90/ (bigger setup) and model inputs from global_oce_input_fields.tar.gz to a subdirectory called global_oce_tmp_download/.
 The user then wants to move its contents to MITgcm/verification/ (as shown in Fig.1) in order to allow for automated execution of the short benchmark runs via testreport using genmake2 (see section 2.1).
 Pre-requisites: having downloaded MITgcm (section 1.1) and mpi libraries (only if user wants to run the bigger global_oce_llc90/).
+The short benchmarks are ran on a daily basis to ensure continued compatibility with the

 The short benchmarks are ran on a daily basis to ensure continued compatibility with the up to date MITgcm.
-While the short benchmarks only go for a few time steps, global_oce_llc90/ also is the basic setup that produces the 1992-2011 ECCO v4 ocean state estimate (Forget et al., 2015) when configured accordingly (as explained in section 2.2).
-Thus running the short benchmarks (section 2.1) is a useful step towards re-producing the state estimate (section 2.2).
-It should also be noted that an adjoint version of the short benchmarks also exist that can readily be run by users who access to the TAF compiler.
+While the short benchmarks only go for a few time steps, global_oce_llc90/

+${35}$ also is the basic setup that produces the 1992-2011 ECCO v4 ocean state estimate (Forget et al.,

+36 2015) when configured accordingly (as explained in section 2.3).
+Thus running the short bench-

+37 marks (section 2.1) is a useful step towards re-producing the state estimate (section 2.3).
+It

+38 should also be noted that an adjoint version of the short benchmarks also exist that can readily

+39 be run by users who access to the TAF compiler.